Crossfire (1981 video game): Reception

 Softline called Crossfire "a new twist on arcade games with delightfully colorful beasties and smooth animation", which "offers hours of challenge and enjoyment for the dedicated and persevering gamester".
 BYTE called Crossfire "one of the most difficult and challenging arcade games to play ...
 The reflexes take a long time to master, but, once you get the hang of it, it's addictive".
 PC Magazine's review was less favorable, calling the alien-attack scenario overused.
 It described the IBM PC version's graphics as "adequate, but nothing spectacular", and the controls as imprecise and inelegant.

-In March 1983, the Atari 8-bit computer version of Crossfire received a Certificate of Merit in the category of "Best Arcade/Action Computer Games" at the 4th annual Arkie Awards, however reviews for other versions were mixed.
-Ahoy!'s review was critical, stating "come now, do we really need a bare bones grid shooting game (the VIC graphics are absolutely starved), with no character or atmosphere?"
+In March 1983, the Atari 8-bit computer version of Crossfire received a Certificate of Merit in the category of "Best Arcade/Action Computer Games" at the 4th annual Arkie Awards, but reviews for other versions were mixed.
+Ahoy!'s review was critical, stating "do we really need a bare bones grid shooting game (the VIC graphics are absolutely starved), with no character or atmosphere?"
 InfoWorld was more positive regarding the IBM PCjr version, describing it as "an engrossing waste of time".
-The Addison-Wesley Book of Atari Software 1984 gave the game an overall B+ rating, calling it "one of the best strategy shoot-'em-ups to come along in a long while ... it remains tough, and one that you won't tire of easily."
+The Addison-Wesley Book of Atari Software 1984 gave the game an overall B+ rating, calling it "one of the best strategy shoot-'em-ups" of the 1980s.